-I live in a multi animal household with 13 dogs (11 of them from rescue), rabbits and guinea pigs.
+I live in a multi animal household with 10 dogs (all of them from rescue), rabbits and guinea pigs.
 I have had an interest in horses for many years.
 I have run a tortoise sanctuary for over 20 years and deliver workshops and lectures to tortoise owners and veterinary professionals.
 I have written articles and other materials on dog behaviour and psychology.
 I have delivered presentations to veterinary staff and dog owners with regard to dog and cat behaviour and firework phobias.

 In 2006 I took a team of dogs to Crufts to demonstrate the Good Citizen Scheme, and in 2011 demonstrated Rally-O at the London Pet Show at Olympia and will do so at Discover Dogs at Earls Court.
 In 2011 I launched Agility-0, a new dog sport which combines agility with rally obedience.